msrose/linkadex/README.md

 ## About

-Linkage is a dynamic bookmark management application.
+Linkadex is a dynamic bookmark management application.
 What the heck does that even mean?
 Well, as an alternative to using bookmarks in a browser, I created a web page with my most frequently used links on it, specifically my first [personal page](http://www.michaelrose.heliohost.org).
 I soon found that all the links became outdated, because I would have to edit the source code every time I wanted to change, add, or remove a link.
-Linkage solves this problem by providing a web interface to manage a page of bookmarks.
+Linkadex solves this problem by providing a web interface to manage a page of bookmarks.

 ## Terminology

 ### Groups

 A *group* is a container for many [links](#links).
 Groups can be used to, well, *group* similar links together.
-For example, on my Linkage page, there is a group called *Waterloo*, where I keep all of the links related to my studies at the University of Waterloo.
+For example, on my Linkadex page, there is a group called *Waterloo*, where I keep all of the links related to my studies at the University of Waterloo.

 Configuration options for groups include: